 - 21. “À quoi je pense?”: 20 French Questions

 This simple but fun activity requires students to find out information for themselves and to pass it on to other students.
 It works by students teaching their peers, which is one of the most effective ways of reinforcing learning.

 Here’s how to go about it:

-- Students, in pairs, must use a dictionary to find the meaning of a series of words chosen by the teacher.
-The choice of words can be entirely random or deliberately weird and you can have some real fun.
-Let your imagination run wild.
-(Here is another post to explore for some zany words.)
-Put the list on the board and turn it into a race.
+- Student pairs use a dictionary to find the meaning of a series of words chosen by the teacher.
+The choice of words can be entirely random or deliberately weird, so you can have some real fun letting your imagination run wild.
+(Here’s another post to explore for some zany French words.)
+Put the list of words on the board and turn it into a race.

 - Challenge the students to find three other words of their own choice and share and explain the meaning to another pair of students.
 Giving students the opportunity to explore language looking for words they like is a wonderful way to engage them—it becomes a veritable treasure hunt.
 The super big bonus is that students reinforce their new vocabulary when they share their words with friends.

 This is a great speaking activity.
 Students love it because it gives them the opportunity to talk about others and themselves.
 You need to ensure that students ask extended questions and give extended responses.

 - Divide the class into three or more groups.
 Each group is assigned a station where they will find a card with a series of questions.

 - Each group is given five minutes to think of their answers (full French sentences) to those questions and practice them.

 - All the groups move around to the next station and repeat the process.